HauntedMC/ProxyFeatures/SECURITY.md

 Security fixes are prioritized for the latest stable release line.
 Older versions may receive fixes on a best-effort basis.

 ## Reporting a Vulnerability

-Do not open public issues for security problems.
+Please do not open public issues for security vulnerabilities.

-Use a private channel:
+Use one of the following private channels:

-- GitHub Security Advisory (repository Security tab)
+- GitHub Security Advisory: `Security` tab in this repository
 - HauntedMC support: https://www.hauntedmc.nl/support

-Please include:
+Include:

-- affected version(s)
+- Affected version(s)
-- reproduction steps or proof of concept
+- Reproduction steps / proof of concept
-- impact and expected risk
+- Impact assessment
-- any known workaround or mitigation
+- Any proposed mitigation

 ## What to Expect